 Concrete garage floors are often exposed to impact, spills, grease, and other unpleasant elements and events.
 Make sure to choose a floor material that can endure all these and look good in the process.
 Garage epoxy flooring is a highly recommended coating for concrete floors.
 It creates a seamless surface that is resistant to most types of damage.
 If you are worried that it will not look as good as you think it would, rest assured that epoxy is a customizable coating.
 It can be made to look like granite or terrazzo by broadcasting paint chips on the first layer of concrete sealing with epoxy.
 An epoxy garage floor is also very easy to clean and maintain.

-Bare Walls or Decorative Walls?
+Bare Walls or Decorative Walls

 If you will be hanging a lot of stuff on the walls of your garage, better stick to a simple material and color.
-Having too much going on on the wall will only confuse you and make the garage look messier than it really is.
+Having too much gone on on the wall will only confuse you and make the garage look messier than it really is.
 Plan ahead as well if you want to add some stickers or murals to your walls.
-Try photoshopping a photo of your garage wall with the design you wish to add on it.
+Try photoshopping a photo of your garage wall with the design you wish to add to it.
 This will give you a glimpse of how it would look like after and help you decide if you should push through with the plan or forget it altogether.

 Planning Garage Storage Options

 Everyone knows that a garage is also a storage area for most items, be it related to cars and woodwork or not.
 It is important to choose storage options that would give every item in the garage its proper place.
 Do not buy storage boxes and bins in advance.
 Make an inventory of your items to know which types of storage options will benefit you the most.
 Opt for built-in cabinets, boxes and bins on wheels, and a pegboard.